zhaoyao91/simple-json-logger/README.md

 - `fatal`, `error`, `warn` logs will be output to stderr.
 - `info`, `debug`, `trace` logs will be output to stdout.
 - `trace` logs have an extra field `trace` which is the trace stack string.

+## Env

+- LOG_LEVEL - print log only if level >= LOG_LEVEL
+- LOG_PRETTY - if present, the print log with pretty format

 ## License